Dr. Zitbag's Transylvania Pet Shop

-Dr. Zitbag's Transylvania Pet Shop (known as Dr. Globule in France) is a 1994-1997 animated television series created by Tony Barnes and produced by Philippe Mounier PMMP and Fairwater Films and distributed in the UK by The Sleepy Kids Company Ltd (who also produced Potsworth & Co. and Budgie the Little Helicopter) which was later changed to SKD Media and Entertainment Rights and then dissolved into Classic Media (now DreamWorks Classics) and by PMMP and TF1 Intl in the rest of the world.
+Dr. Zitbag's Transylvania Pet Shop (known as Dr. Globule in France) is a 1994–1997 animated television series created by Tony Barnes and produced by Philippe Mounier PMMP and Fairwater Films, and distributed in the UK by The Sleepy Kids Company Ltd (who also produced Potsworth & Co. and Budgie the Little Helicopter) which later rebranded as SKD Media and Entertainment Rights before being dissolved into Classic Media (now DreamWorks Classics) and by PMMP and TF1 International in the rest of the world.
 65 episodes were produced.

-The show originally aired on TF1 and it was later dubbed for English audiences as well; even the show's title got a name change.
-It aired in the United Kingdom on ITV; starting 13 June 1994 and finishing 21 August 1997, the show ran for four series.
-Music for the series was composed by Danny Chang and Tony Barnes.
+The show aired in the United Kingdom on ITV from 20 June 1994 to 21 August 1997, while in France it aired on TF1 from 4 September 1996.
+The show ran for four series.
+The music for the series was composed by Danny Chang and Tony Barnes.

 A comic strip version of the show was included in Buster magazine from September 1994 to November 1996.
-The series was later repeated on Nickelodeon in the early 2000s until 2004, and had sporadic reruns on ordinary TV from 1999 until 2001 (it was put on hiatus in 2002).
+The series was later repeated on Nickelodeon in the early 2000s until 2004, and had sporadic reruns from 1999 until 2001 (it was put on hiatus in 2002).

-It was also aired on cable television in Australia first airing on Nickelodeon and later on Cartoon Network.
+It was also aired on cable television in Australia, first airing on Nickelodeon and later on Cartoon Network.

 Plot summary

-Dr. Zitbag was a Pet Shop worker who wasn't very good at selling any pets at all and because of this he was fired from the local Transylvanian Pet Shop.
-So he decides to set up his own Pet Shop at an old Haunted Castle and finds out that he will have to share the place with a skeleton dog, Horrifido.
-With Horrifido now helping him out, the doctor begins use with his inventions to create Horrific Pets to gain his profit.
+Dr. Zitbag is a pet shop worker who isn't very good at selling any pets, and because of this, he was fired from the local Transylvanian Pet Shop.
+He decides to set up his own pet shop in an old haunted castle and finds out that he will have to share the place with a skeleton dog, Horrifido.
+With Horrifido now helping him out, the doctor begins use his inventions to create horrific pets to gain his profit.